 Alioth – ε Ursae Majoris (Epsilon Ursae Majoris)

 Alioth is the brightest star in Ursa Major and the 31st brightest star in the night sky.
-It has an apparent visual magnitude of 1.76 and is approximately 81 light years distant.
+It has an apparent magnitude of 1.76 and is approximately 81 light years distant.
 The star’s traditional name comes from the Arabic word alyat, which means “fat tail of a sheep.”
 Alioth is the star in the bear’s tail that is closest to the body of the bear.

 Alioth belongs to the Ursa Major Moving Group (Collinder 285), a group of stars that includes most of the brightest stars in the constellation Ursa Major.
 The stars belonging to the group share common velocities in space and are believed to have a common origin.

 The Ursa Major Moving Group was discovered in 1869 by the English astronomer Richard A. Proctor, who realized that all stars of the Big Dipper with the exception of Alkaid and Dubhe have proper motions heading toward a common point in the constellation Sagittarius.
-The stars Alpha Coronae Borealis, Beta Aurigae, Delta Aquarii, Gamma Leporis and Beta Serpentis are stream members of the group.
+The stars Alpha Coronae Borealis, Beta Aurigae, Delta Aquarii, Gamma Leporis and Beta Serpentis are outlying members of the group.

 Alioth belongs to the spectral class A0pCr.
 The p stands for peculiar because the star’s spectrum of light is similar to that of an Alpha-2 Canum Venaticorum variable.
 Alioth exhibits fluctuations in its spectral lines with a period of 5.1 days.